 I am in care and need to transfer to another provider.
 What can I do?

 You need to research all available options before you request to transfer your child from one provider to another.
 It is extremely important that your child is in a stable, safe, nurturing environment so he/she can grow and bond with his/her caregiver.
 Having a consistent caregiver is one of the most crucial things that need to be in place for your child.
 Prior to granting permission for a transfer to another facility, you will need to help us determine your reason for the transfer:

 - Is it due to a conflict with the caregiver; did you talk with the Program Director or caregiver about your concerns?
 Can this be resolved by mediation between the caregiver, you, and CCCS?

 - Is it due to a health and safety issue and does it need to be reported to the Texas Department of Family and Protective Services (DFPS)?
 If this is the case, please contact DFPS 409-951-3301 right away.

 - If you need to transfer, you can request this online by clicking here.

 How is my co-payment determined?

-Your cost of care is determined by your gross monthly income before taxes, including ALL household income, such as overtime, commission, bonuses, incentive pay, child support, other employment, etc., and the number of children receiving child care subsidy.
-For example, one child in care is calculated on 5% of your gross monthly income.
+Your cost of care is determined by your gross monthly income before taxes, including ALL household income, such as overtime, commission, bonuses, incentive pay, other employment, etc., and the number of children receiving child care subsidy.
 This fee is payable to the child care program and it is mandatory that it is paid timely.